thalitha/django-ecommerce/README.md

 ### UX
 The main aims of the project are as follows:
-1. Be able to see the currency historic but not selling or buying unless that the user register 2.To allow the user to register and create their own user profile It should be intuitive and easy for the user to use.
+1. Be able to see the currency historic but not selling or buying unless that the user register

-USER STORIES:
+2. To allow the user to register and create their own user profile and see their orders
+3. It should be intuitive and easy for the user to use

+***USER STORIES:***
 To understand why people might choose to use this site and therefore provide direction on its creation, I created a number of user stories as follows...

-Story 1: As a regular user, I want to be able for searching for currency
+Story 1: As a regular user, I want to be able for searching for currencies

 Story 2: As a user, I'd like to see the historic of each currency, image and price